 - 13 Before you continue, be aware of the following points: - If you recovered the catalog from removable media, NetBackup freezes the catalog media.

-See "Unfreezing the NetBackup online catalog recovery media" on page 191. - Before you restart NetBackup, Symantec recommends that you freeze the media that contains the backups more recent than the date of the catalog from which you recovered. - NetBackup does not run scheduled backup jobs until you stop and then restart NetBackup.
+See "Unfreezing the NetBackup online catalog recovery media" on page 265.

-You can submit backup jobs manually before you stop and restart NetBackup.
-However, if you do not freeze the media that contains the backups more recent than the date of the catalog from which you recovered, NetBackup may overwrite that media.

-- Because this operation is a partial recovery, you must recover the relational database portion of the catalog.
-See "About recovering the NetBackup relational database" on page 176. - 14 Stop and restart NetBackup on all the servers, as follows:
+- Before you restart NetBackup, Veritas recommends that you freeze the media that contains the backups more recent than the date of the catalog from which you recovered. - NetBackup does not run scheduled backup jobs until you stop and then restart NetBackup. - You can submit backup jobs manually before you stop and restart NetBackup.
+However, if you do not freeze the media that contains the backups more recent than the date of the catalog from which you recovered, NetBackup may overwrite that media. - Because this operation is a partial recovery, you must recover the relational database portion of the catalog. - See "About recovering the NetBackup relational database" on page 247. - 14 Stop and restart NetBackup services on the master server, as follows:

-On UNIX and Linux:

-/usr/openv/netbackup/bin/bp.kill_all /usr/openv/netbackup/bin/bp.start_all

 '''

-install_path\NetBackup\bin\bpdown

-install_path\NetBackup\bin\bpup
+/usr/openv/netbackup/bin/bp.kill all

+/usr/openv/netbackup/bin/bp.start all

+'''

+'''

+install path\NetBackup\bin\bpdown

+install path\NetBackup\bin\bpup

 '''